 It's not easy to comprehend the grace that will accompany us as we attempt to do the will of God.
-For some of us, we may be establishing boundaries that we once thought were impossible.
+We must shed our status as individuals and claim membership in the Body of Christ.
 Taking on the identity of sons and daughters of God helps us accept and conform to His will, even when others abandon Him.
 The 6th chapter of John concludes: